remarshal-project/remarshal/README.md

 ### YAML versions

 Remarshal works with YAML 1.2 by default.
-You can choose the input and/or output format `yaml-1.1` to work with YAML 1.1.
+You can use the format `yaml-1.1` to work with YAML 1.1.
-The input and output format `yaml-1.2` can be used to emphasize you mean YAML 1.2.
+The format `yaml-1.2` can be used to be explicit about using YAML 1.2.
-Conversion from YAML 1.1 to YAML 1.2 and from YAML 1.2 to YAML 1.1 is supported.
+Conversion between YAML 1.1 and 1.2 is supported.

 ### Lossless by default; lossy must be enabled